 The Division of Research at Texas A&M University is a strong supporter of international collaborations between Texas A&M faculty and researchers at international institutions.
-The division has facilitated agreements to offer faculty a variety of opportunities for international research partnerships:
+The Division has facilitated agreements to offer faculty a variety of opportunities for international research collaborations:

 Texas A&M and Coordenação de Aperfeiçoamento de Pessoal de Nível Superior (CAPES), began a collaborative Research Grant program in 2013.
 This program seeks to facilitate global faculty-to-faculty collaboration and further research ties between the two countries that yield preliminary results and enable joint applications for extramural funded programs.
 This program is open to tenured or tenure-track faculty at Texas A&M in all areas that are mutually supported by CAPES and Texas A&M.